 Accidental.
 In the autumn of 2005, two of these western warblers appeared in the province and were seen and photographed by numerous observers.
 The first was on wooded slopes near the swimming pool in Fundy National Park 4-11 November, and the other appeared at a bird feeder in Quispamsis, from 27 November to 11 December.
-The only other documented record is a male at Waterside from 12-14 May, 2020.
+A third documented record was a male at Waterside from 12-14 May, 2020 and the fourth a male briefly seen and photographed on Red Point Road, Grand Manan on 11 September, 2023.
 The species is found in summer from Alaska and the Yukon south through British Columbia and south-western Alberta to northern California and winters in Mexico and parts of Central America.